Hello again!

 Palermo (Sicily)

-Palermo the capital of Sicily and the Province of Palermo and is situated in the northwest of the island of Sicily, right by the Gulf of Palermo in the Tyrrhenian Sea.
-Palermo is one of the most beautiful places and has a noteworthy architectural heritage and is known for many of its Norman buildings, including churches, museums, palaces and gastronomy, playing an important role throughout much of its existence, it is over 2,700 years old.
-It is a city rich in history, culture, art, music and food.
-The city is also going through careful redevelopment, preparing to become one of the major cities of the Euro Mediterranean area.
-There are many tourist attractions such as Palermos Arabic quarter, Orto botanico Botanical Gardens and Real Tenuta della Favorita Park.
-In Vucciria market visitors will experience the unique, strongly Sicilian atmosphere as well as taste the typical local produce.
-Things to See & Do are: Vucciria market, Palazzo dei Normanni, Quattro Canti, Norman churches, palaces, museums and Capuchin Catacombs.
+Palermo, the capital of Sicily and the Province of Palermo is situated in the northwest of the island of Sicily, right by the Gulf of Palermo in the Tyrrhenian Sea.
+Palermo is a beautiful place and has a noteworthy architectural heritage.
+It is known for many of its Norman buildings, including churches, museums, palaces, and gastronomy, playing an important role throughout much of its existence - it is over 2,700 years old.
+The city is rich in history, culture, art, music, and food.
+There are many tourist attractions such as Palermo’s Arabic quarter, Orto botanico Botanical Gardens and Real Tenuta della Favorita Park.
+In Vucciria market, visitors will experience the unique, strongly Sicilian atmosphere, as well as taste the typical local produce.
+Things to see and do include the Vucciria market, Palazzo dei Normanni, Quattro Canti, Norman churches, palaces, museums, and the Capuchin Catacombs – the latter of which being not for the faint hearted.
+It is here where you can see the mummified bodies of monks and more, including that of a small child named Rosalia Lombardo who died in 1920.
+She is a true marvel.

 Agios Nikolaos is a coastal town on the Greek island of Crete, lying east of the island's capital Heralion, north of the town of Ierapetra and west of the town of Sitia.
 The town is a municipality of Crete region, and sits partially upon the ruins of the ancient city of Lato pros Kamara.
 Agios Nikolaos is probably best known as a tourist town that serves as a hub to the twenty or so small villages and farms that make up that part of Lassithi.
 Tourist attractions include the small lagoon Lake Vouslismeni, small beaches in the town, the tiny island Agioi Pantes, the archaeological museum, the local flora exhibition and numerous fairs.
 The lagoon features a small park with a trail, traditional fishing boats, ducks, pigeons, an amphitheatre and many cafes.